Grouper (musician): Biography

 In 2011, Grouper released an album consisting of two parts: A I A: Dream Loss and A I A: Alien Observer, which was critically acclaimed by Pitchfork, while the latter part was noted for being more accessible of the two discs.

 Early in 2012, Grouper performed Violet Replacement in the UK and Europe, a pair of longform tape collage pieces which originally took shape for commissioned performances in New York and Berkeley.
 She also collaborated with Jesy Fortino of Tiny Vipers to release an album Foreign Body under their common moniker Mirrorring.

 At Berlin's Club Transmediale festival in early February 2012 Harris performed Circular Veil in collaboration with Jefre Cantu-Ledesma.
 Somewhere between an installation and a performance, it found her extending her more concise music outward into eight hours of music, designed to mimic one full sleep cycle.

 In 2013, Harris released an album, The Man Who Died in His Boat.

 Grouper's studio album titled Ruins was released on October 31, 2014.
 The album is relatively stripped-down; piano, voice and field recordings.
 The majority of the album was recorded in Aljezur, Portugal in 2011, while Harris was on a residency set up by Galeria Zé dos Bois.
 That same year she appeared on The Bug's album providing vocals for the track "Void".

-In 2015, Grouper collaborated with an independent filmmaker Paul Clipson on the film Hypnosis Display, commissioned by Leeds Opera North.
+In 2015, Grouper collaborated with independent filmmaker Paul Clipson on the film Hypnosis Display, commissioned by Leeds Opera North.

 In 2016, Grouper released a 7" entitled 'Paradise Valley'.

 In 2017, Grouper was one of the curators for the 11th edition of the Dutch Le Guess Who? festival.
 Her curated program included films La Double Vie de Véronique by Krzysztof Kieślowski and Lighthouse by Paul Clipson and music performances from artists Marisa Anderson, William Basinski, Marcia Bassett & Samara Lubelski duo, Brötzmann/Leigh, Ekin Fil, Keiji Haino, Roy Montgomery, Coby Sey, Tiny Vipers, Wolfgang Voigt and Richard Youngs.

 On March 8, 2018, Grouper announced a new album Grid of Points and released the first single "Parking Lot" from the album.
 The album was released on April 27 via Kranky.